 Fraud prevention requires staying up to date on trends and putting measures in place to protect against the varied threat landscape.
-In this article, we discuss some of the most common types of payment fraud and tips on protecting your business.
+In this article, we discuss some of the most common types of payment fraud and offer tips on protecting your business.

-It’s highly likely that sometime, somewhere, most people’s personal information already has or will be exposed.
 Data breaches occur daily, and those that make the news are just the tip of the iceberg.
 Cybercriminals actively seek ways to defraud businesses, presenting an ongoing threat that leaves no company safe from payment fraud.

 Credit card fraud occurs when scammers make purchases with stolen payment information.
 That theft can take many forms, meaning that customers and businesses must actively protect their sensitive information.